Animal Registration and Legislation

 Noise

 You must ensure that your animal does not make excessive noise, so that it doesn’t disturb your neighbours.
-Excessive noise is unstimulated barking that is made for a total of more than six minutes in any hour from 7am to 10pm, OR noise that is made for a total of more than three minutes between 10pm and 7am.
-Council’s Barking Dogs page offers tips on how you may reduce your dog’s excessive barking.
+Excessive noise is unstimulated barking that is made for a total of more than six minutes in any hour from 7am to 10pm, or noise that is made for a total of more than three minutes between 10pm and 7am.
+Our Barking Dogs page offers tips on how you may reduce your dog’s excessive barking.

-Birds and livestock
+Birds and Livestock

 If you have birds, a horse or other livestock animal, there are special restrictions such as the size and location of enclosures.
 You can find these in Subordinate Local Law 2 (Animal Management), Schedule 5.